 American Airlines coronavirus testing

 American Airlines was among the first airlines to introduce testing as part of the preflight process, and currently offers at-home and in-person testing for its passengers.
 You will upload your test results to VeriFLY, a secure mobile app which helps streamline this and other AA preflight travel requirements.
+American Airlines does not require COVID-19 testing for domestic flights, although the CDC recommends unvaccinated travelers get tested one to three days before traveling.
+Check local government regulations before domestic travel to determine if a test is required.

 At-home testing.
 Initially starting on routes to Hawaii, American has partnered with LetsGetChecked to administer at-home PCR tests.
 Now, passengers flying to Belize (BZE), Grenada (GND), St. Lucia (UVF) and Chile (SCL) will have the opportunity to receive these at-home testing kits prior to departure.
 These tests have a 48-hour turnaround time and will be followed up with a virtual visit by a medical professional.